kof/simpleio/doc/api.md

 Default options, will be overwritten by options passed to the Server.

- - `deliveryTimeout` Message is not delivered if confirmation was not received during this time
+ - `deliveryTimeout` Message is not delivered if confirmation was not received during this time, default is `40000`
  - `keepAlive` amount of ms to keep connection open.
-(Heroku requires this value to be less than 30s.)
+(Heroku requires this value to be less than 30s.), default is `25000`
- - `disconnectedAfter` amount of ms after which client counts as disconnected
+ - `disconnectedAfter` amount of ms after which client counts as disconnected, default is `40000`
- - `multiplexDuration` amount of ms messages will be collected before send
+ - `multiplexDuration` amount of ms messages will be collected before send, default is `500`

 ## Server#open(params)